HER2+ Metastatic Breast Cancer

 Females who can become pregnant: Your healthcare provider will do a pregnancy test before you start taking TUKYSA.
 Use effective birth control (contraception) during TUKYSA treatment and for 1 week after the last dose of TUKYSA.
 Tell your healthcare provider right away if you become pregnant or think you may be pregnant during treatment with TUKYSA.

-Males with a female partner who can become pregnant:
+Males with a female partner who can get pregnant:

 Use effective birth control during TUKYSA treatment and for 1 week after the last dose of TUKYSA.